NoroffFEU/musikkforandrerliv.no/README.md

 ## Tailwind guide
 - Use Tailwind CSS utility classes in your HTML to style your components

-- There should be a node modules file. if not run the following code in the terminal: **npm install**

 - If you are writing code and want it to update in the live server, remember to run the following code in terminal: **npm run dev**

 - If you are not gonna code, but just want to see how the project looks, run this code in the terminal: **npm run build**